Breakout Trading Strategy

 • false continuation after spikes

-The result is fewer signals, but cleaner execution.
+When combined with the distance-from-mean filter and higher-timeframe bias filter, the result is fewer signals, but cleaner execution.

 Next steps